// Full Papers

 // Call for Full Papers

 With this call for papers, we invite the submission of high-quality papers that will set the standard in the field of visualization and stimulate future trends.
 Accepted full papers will be published in a special issue of Computer Graphics Forum, the International Journal of the Eurographics Association, after a two-stage peer-reviewing process.
 All accepted papers will be presented orally at the conference.
+Any accepted papers are required to have at least one (paid) registered author to attend and present the paper at the conference.

 We encourage submissions from all areas of visualization and visual analytics.